-This is often used as an argument against low-carb diets, and it is claimed that the only reason for their weight loss advantage is the reduction in water weight.
+This is often used as an argument against this way of eating, and it’s claimed that the only reason for its weight loss advantage is the reduction in water weight.

-However, this is false.
-Low-carb diets reduce water weight, but studies show that they also cause a greater reduction in body fat — especially from the liver and abdominal area where the harmful belly fat is located (5, 6).
+However, studies show that low-carb diets also reduce body fat — especially from your liver and abdominal area where harmful belly fat is located (

-Bottom Line: People who go low-carb shed lots of excess water from their bodies.
-However, they also lose lots of body fat, especially from the liver and abdominal area.
+SUMMARY People who eat a low-carb diet shed a lot of excess water but also body fat, especially from the liver and abdominal area.

 Low-carb diets tend to be high in cholesterol and fat, including saturated fat.

-For this reason, many people claim that they should raise blood cholesterol and increase the risk of heart disease.
+For this reason, many people claim that they raise blood cholesterol and increase your risk of heart disease.

-That being said, the studies mostly look at averages.
-There are some individuals who experience major increases in LDL on a low-carb diet.
+Still, keep in mind that these studies mostly look at averages.
+Some individuals may experience major increases in LDL (bad) cholesterol on a low-carb diet.

-Many people claim that the only reason people lose weight on low-carb is reduced calorie intake.
+Many people claim that the only reason people lose weight on low-carb diets is due to reduced calorie intake.

-This is true, but it doesn’t tell the whole story.
+This is true but doesn’t tell the whole story.

 The main weight loss advantage of low-carb diets is that weight loss occurs automatically.

-People feel so satiated that they end up eating less food without counting calories or controlling portions.
+People feel so full that they end up eating less food without counting calories or controlling portions.

-Even when the low-fat groups are calorie restricted, the low-carb groups still usually end up losing more weight... sometimes 2-3 times as much (24, 25)!
-Also, people sometimes don't realize that low-carb diets are not just about losing weight.
-They are also very effective against certain health conditions, such as metabolic syndrome, type 2 diabetes and epilepsy (26, 27, 28).
+Plus, low-carb diets are not always about losing weight.
+They’re also very effective against certain health conditions, such as metabolic syndrome, type 2 diabetes, and epilepsy (

-In these cases, the health benefits go way beyond just a reduction in calorie intake.
+In these cases, the health benefits go beyond reduced calorie intake.

-Bottom Line: It is true that low-carb diets lead to a reduction in calorie intake.
-However, the fact that this happens subconsciously is a huge benefit.
-Low-carb diets also have metabolic health benefits that go way beyond just calories.
+SUMMARY Though low-carb diets lead to reduced calorie intake, the fact that this happens subconsciously is a big benefit.
+Low-carb diets also aid metabolic health.

-It is a myth that cutting carbs means you need to eat much less of plant foods.
+It’s a myth that cutting carbs means that you need to eat fewer plant foods.

-You can actually eat a really large amount of vegetables, berries, nuts and seeds without exceeding 50 grams of carbs per day.
+In fact, you can eat large amounts of vegetables, berries, nuts, and seeds without exceeding 50 grams of carbs per day.

-Also, eating 100–150 grams of carbs per day is still considered low-carb.
-This provides room for several pieces of fruit per day, and maybe even small amounts of healthy starches like potatoes and oats.
+What’s more, eating 100–150 grams of carbs per day is still considered low-carb.
+This provides room for several pieces of fruit per day and even small amounts of healthy starches like potatoes and oats.

-Bottom Line: It is possible to fit in large amounts of low-carb plant foods, even with a very low carbohydrate intake.
-Vegetables, berries, nuts and seeds are all examples of healthy plant foods that are low in carbs.
+SUMMARY You can eat plenty of plant foods even with a very low carb intake.
+Vegetables, berries, nuts, and seeds are all examples of healthy plant foods that are low in carbs.

 There is a lot of confusion about ketosis.

-These are molecules that are able to cross the blood-brain barrier, supplying energy for the brain during starvation or when we don’t eat any carbs.
+These are molecules that can cross the blood-brain barrier, supplying energy for your brain during starvation or when you don’t eat any carbs.

-Ketoacidosis is serious business, and can be downright fatal.
+Ketoacidosis is a very serious condition and can be fatal.

-However, this has absolutely no relevance to the ketosis caused by a low-carb diet, which is a healthy metabolic state.
+However, this is completely unrelated to the ketosis caused by a low-carb diet, which is a healthy metabolic state.

-Bottom Line: A very low-carb diet leads to a beneficial metabolic state called ketosis.
-This is not the same as ketoacidosis, which is dangerous but only happens in uncontrolled diabetes.
+SUMMARY A very-low-carb diet leads to the beneficial metabolic state of ketosis.
+This is not the same as ketoacidosis, which is dangerous but only happens in unmanaged type 1 diabetes.

-Many people wrongly believe that the brain can not function without carbs in the diet.
+Many people believe that your brain cannot function without dietary carbs.

-It is claimed that carbs are the preferred fuel for the brain, and that it needs about 130 grams of carbs per day.
+It’s claimed that carbs are the preferred fuel for your brain and that it needs about 130 grams of carbs per day.

 This is partly true.
-Some cells in the brain can not use any fuel except glucose (carbs).
+Some cells in your brain cannot use any fuel besides carbs in the form of glucose.

-However, other parts of the brain are actually perfectly capable of using ketones for fuel.
+Yet, other parts of your brain are perfectly capable of using ketones.

-If carbs are reduced sufficiently to induce ketosis, then a large part of the brain stops using glucose and starts using ketones instead.
+If carbs are reduced sufficiently to induce ketosis, then a large part of your brain stops using glucose and starts using ketones instead.

-That being said, even with lots of ketones in the blood, some parts of the brain still needs glucose.
+That said, even with high blood ketone levels, some parts of your brain still need glucose.

 This is where a metabolic pathway called gluconeogenesis becomes important.
-When we don’t eat carbs, the body (mostly liver) can produce glucose out of protein and by-products of fat metabolism.
+When you don’t eat carbs, your body — mostly your liver — can produce glucose out of protein and byproducts of fat metabolism.

-Because of ketosis and gluconeogenesis, we don’t actually need to eat a single gram of carbohydrate - at least not for the purpose of fueling the brain.
+Therefore, because of ketosis and gluconeogenesis, you don’t need dietary carbs — at least not for fueling your brain.

-After the initial adaptation phase is over, many people report having even better brain function on a low-carb diet.
+After the initial adaptation phase, many people report having even better brain function on a low-carb diet.

-Bottom Line: On a low-carb diet, a part of the brain can use ketones for fuel.
-The body can then produce the little glucose that is still needed by other parts of the brain.
+SUMMARY On a low-carb diet, a part of your brain can use ketones for fuel.
+Your body can then produce the little glucose that other parts of your brain still need.

 Most athletes eat a high-carb diet, and many people believe that carbs are essential for physical performance.

 However, this is usually only temporary.
-It can take a while for the body to adapt to burning fat instead of carbs.
+It can take your body a while to adapt to burning fat instead of carbs.

-Bottom Line: Low-carb diets are not detrimental to physical performance for most people.
-However, it can take a few weeks for the body to adapt.
+SUMMARY Low-carb diets are not detrimental to physical performance for most people.
+However, it can take a few weeks for your body to adapt.

-At the end of the day, low-carb diets can have powerful health benefits.
-They are very effective for people with obesity, metabolic syndrome and type 2 diabetes.
+Low-carb diets can have powerful health benefits.
+They’re very effective for people with obesity, metabolic syndrome, and type 2 diabetes.